 What to Expect Once You Get Your Upper GI Endoscopy Test

 You are expected to arrive 30 minutes before the scheduled exam time.
-You may have an IV, as the upper endoscopy procedure is usually done with IV sedation.
+You may have an IV, as the upper endoscopy is usually done with IV sedation.

 Your doctor may give you medicine to help you relax and better tolerate the test, such as an intravenous (IV) catheter in your arm to administer sedation.

-You will be connected to equipment that allows the doctor and staff to monitor your heart rate, blood pressure, pulse, EKG , breathing, and oxygen level during and after the exam.
+You will be connected to equipment that allows the doctor and staff to monitor your heart rate, blood pressure, pulse, EKG, breathing, and oxygen level during and after the exam.

 Once in the exam room, you will be asked to lie on your left side on the table.
 Intravenous sedation will begin.
-Small amounts are given at a time to ensure that you don’t have any reaction to the medication and that you only provide the amount you need individually.
+Small amounts are given at a time to ensure that you don’t have any reaction to the medication and that you only provide the part you need individually.

 Once an adequate level of sedation is achieved, the scope will be gently inserted into the mouth.
-The scope will be carefully advanced through the esophagus, stomach, and first portion of the small intestine or duodenum.
+The content will be carefully advanced through the esophagus, stomach, and first portion of the small intestine or duodenum.

 A small amount of air is injected through the endoscope into the gastrointestinal (GI) tract to help the doctor see.
-Any fluid that remains in the upper gastrointestinal tract is suctioned out through the endoscope.
+Any fluid in the upper gastrointestinal tract is suctioned out through the endoscope.

 The numbing spray makes it difficult to swallow.
 This goes away shortly after the procedure.
 The team can make you want to throw up.